jido/Arcadam/README.md

 |===
 ```

-All the headers must be on the same line, or "\\" must be used to escape the
-line breaks otherwise the table is generated without a header row.
+A line starting with "|:" separates the header row from the following rows.
+If that line is missing the table has no headers by default.
+The only additional content allowed on the headers separation line is a
+sequence of characters containing only "|", ":" and "-".

 Each new row should start on a new line.
+If a row is split in multiple lines
-An empty line before a new cell
+there should be an empty line before the next row.
-marks the beginning of the second table row.

 Arcadam markup can be used inside a table cell.
 When the contents of a cell are written on multiple lines then the start of